himalayahall/demo/src/main/marimo/req_design_test.md

 ## Performance

-Below are performance test results on Apple Macbook with 1.4 GHz Quad-Core Intel Core i5 with 16GB 2133 MHz RAM.
+Below are performance test results were run on a Apple Macbook with 1.4 GHz Quad-Core Intel Core i5 with 16GB 2133 MHz RAM.
 Amazon Corretto 17 JDK, Heap Size (-Xmx and -Xms): 4096 MB.
 Client and server processes were running on same machine.

+Since testing was done using `localhost` (bypassing the physical network) there was no network latency, packet loss, or bandwidth constraints.
+However, clients are running inside a Marimo notebook with browser updates, which will have significant impact on performance with large number of concurrent clients.

-Note, baseline is a single client running at speed = 1.0 - it takes roughly 2 minutes to publish all data events.
-With [1, 10,100, 1000] clients running at speed = 1, there is no performance impact on server.
+Baseline testcase is a single client running at replay `speed = 1.0` - it takes roughly `2 minutes` to publish all data events.
+With `[1, 10,100, 1000]` clients running at `speed = 1.0`, there is no performance impact.

-When replay speed is increased to 10, performance is impacted with number of $clients \gt 100$.
-There appears to be **linear** growth in **latency** but server continues to satisfy basic functional requirements up to 600 clients.
+A single client running at replay `speed = 1000.0` received all events in `00:00:00:544`, which works out to roughly 6000 events/sec.

+However, with larger number of clients running at higher speeds, performance is impacted.
+Latency growth is **linear** for $clients \gt\ 100$.
+Still, the server continues to be functional and satisfy design requirements.
 See latency plot below.

 | # Sessions | Replay Speed | Duration <br> `hh:mm:ss:zzz`|